sheltermanager/asm3/doc/manual/csvimportfields.rst

 PERSONMATCHEXPIRES
     The date the system should stop looking for matches PERSONMATCHSEX
-    The gender of the animal the person is looking for PERSONMATCHSIZE
+    The gender.
+ASM looks for the initial letter “M” in the string to indicate male, "F" for Female, "U" for Unknown or "A" for any
+PERSONMATCHSIZE
     The size of the animal the person is looking for PERSONMATCHCOLOR